EleNtis/Console-Finances/README.md

 N/A

 ## License
-Please refer to the lICENSE in the repo
+Please refer to the LICENSE in the repo